a529987659852/openwbmqtt/README.md

 # openWBmqtt
 Custom component for home assistant supporting openWB wallbox

-## Example Configuration.yaml --
+## How to add this custom componant to home assistant

-In order to add this custom component to home assistant, choose Settings -> Integrations -> add the Integration
+Clone the custom component to your custom components folder.
+Then, in HA, choose Settings -> Integrations -> add the Integration

 The first parameter, mqttroot, defines the prefix that shall be applied to all MQTT topics.